wultra/react-native-powerauth-mobile-sdk/docs/Biometry-Setup.md

 // Is biometric authentication is supported on the system?
 // Note that the property contains "false" on iOS if biometry is not enrolled or if it has been locked down.
-// To distinguish between an availability and lockdown you can use `biometryType` and `canAuthenticate`. const isAvailable = biometryStatus.isAvailable;
+// To distinguish between availability and lockdown you can use `biometryType` and `canAuthenticate`. const isAvailable = biometryStatus.isAvailable;

 // Type of biometry supported on the system.